angewzhao/play_sudoku/README.md

 # Play Sudoku!

 This module allows players to play an interactive version of Sudoku.

 This version allows the player to choose one of three levels: easy, medium or hard.
 The game then creates a board depending on the level chosen.
 It may take a while, so wait, at most, a minute if the level chosen was "hard".

+Want to watch the board being solved?
+Watch the backtracking algorithm visualized by clicking the solve button.

-It also allows the players to have a timer to see how long they have been playing, an option to see the backtracking algorithm in action by clicking the solve button, and an automatic checker that lets them know if they can put a value there or not.
+Features also include: a timer to see how long players have been playing, an automatic checker that lets them know if they can put a value there or not, and three levels to play!
+Each board created is seeded randomly and different each time.

 This game was inspired by TechWithTim.